xingty/rcode-go/README.md

    Add this line to your `~/.bashrc` or `~/.zshrc` to make it persistent.

 ### Windows
-  You can intall gcode automatically viw powershell command.
+  You can intall gcode automatically via powershell command.
   ```powershell
   irm https://raw.githubusercontent.com/xingty/rcode-go/refs/heads/main/install.ps1 | iex